murillodigital/murillodigital/content/tech_talk/treat_your_org_as_software.md

 Observability is a recent buzzword in the software engineering world, and it has grown in popularity for a reason.

-Understanding behavior and evaluating performance when systems span service and environment boundaries is a much more complex endeavor in comparison to was required in understanding the operation of a monolithic system.
+Understanding behavior and evaluating performance when systems span service and environment boundaries is a much more complex endeavor in comparison to what was required in understanding the operation of a monolithic system.

 The relevance of observability goes far beyond simply "monitoring", and rather becomes the foundation for continuous improvement, and the means to validate whether real value is derived from effort, which is what we're all about, work for the sake of work makes little sense.